nvhiii/nahi-site/about.md

 ### Interests

+- getting better at codeforces lmao
 - cooking
 - hitting PRs at the gym
-- museums
-- coffee
+- impressionist art (landscapes in general are a1)
-- curating playlists
+- custom keebs
 - fractals

 ### Dislikes